Aitthikit/IsaacLabDPPO/README.md

 ```bash
 ./isaaclab.sh -p scripts/tutorials/00_sim/create_empty.py
 ```
+You should see a simulator window with a black viewport.

 3. Verify environment :
 ```bash
 ./isaaclab.sh -p scripts/tutorials/03_envs/create_quadruped_base.py
 ```

-You should see a simulator window with a black viewport.
+You should see a simulator window with Anymal robot.
 If this appears, your installation was successful!

 ## Training Examples